sookasa/logentries-rsyslog/README.md

 to the token created in Logentries for your input.
 Then include the "logentries::default" recipe in you run list to start streaming all syslog entries to Logentries.

+### Tailing log files
+This functionality is currently not available, but will be provided via the Opscode Rsyslog cookbook (included as a dependency), where there is an open pull request for it at the time of this writing.

 Development
 ============